-As the Founder of Steve Lerer Coaching, Steve Lerer is an experienced Gallup certified strengths coach helping individuals, teams, and organizations utilize strengths to maximize potential, engagement, and overall well-being.
+As the Founder of Steve Lerer Coaching, Dr. Steve Lerer is an experienced Gallup certified strengths coach helping individuals, teams, and organizations utilize strengths to maximize potential, engagement, and overall well-being.

 Why you should work with Steve:

 - Strong ability to manage learning and development programs with administrative support, process improvement, cost controls, budgeting, analytics and best practices to achieve positive results.